ayushnag/sophy/notebooks/sophy_ayush.md

   - Map visualization of all data
   - UW Research Computing Club has access to Azure, AWS, etc. servers for ML
 - Start niche model/ML/Objective 3
   - An idea is to start with unsupervised learning and then switching to supervised.
-Let's the ML project get started and potentially find trends we were not expecting.
+Lets the ML project get started and potentially find trends we were not expecting.
   - Could use synthetic data while real data is not there

 ### Feature Ideas